ika25/Emerging-Technology-Progect/README.md

 ## Technologies/Libraries

--Python
--Pandas
--Matplotlib
--Tensorflow
--Numpy
--Flask
--IDE (Jupyter Notebook/Pycharm)
--Html
--Javascript
+- Python
+- Pandas
+- Matplotlib
+- Tensorflow
+- Numpy
+- Flask
+- IDE (Jupyter Notebook)
+- Html
+- Javascript

 # Project Overview
 The project contians data set which shall be trained with the models developed with Jupyter Notebook.
 Below are the models used in the application
--Building a Sequential Model that has a Sigmoid and Linear Layer -Building a Sequential Model that has Linear Layer.
+- Building a Sequential Model that has a Sigmoid and Linear Layer
+- Building a Sequential Model that has Linear Layer.
--set the data into Numpy arrays
+- set the data into Numpy arrays

 The models are trained ,predictive model is saved .
 The models are revised and comporaed with the graphical representation and the suitable model is selected to be used in the application.
 The three models are used  by the API service to provide the predicted value to the requestor.